portellam/auto-xorg/README.md

 I don't believe the Linux team or VFIO community has made a simple script for this purpose already.
 In response, I made this simple script, and enjoyed the time spent.

-I understand the majority of the VFIO community is part of the greater Linux community, which itself is small relative to the world.
-They will understand this, I spent too long with VFIO setups before.
-This too lol
+I know the majority of the VFIO community is part of the greater Linux community, which itself is *small*.
+Both understand Linux can be a time-sink (looking at Debian, servers, Arch, Gentoo...).
+So is setting up VFIO.
+If I can automate this task and more, at least the end-result will make up for those wasted nights.

+Debian *main*-race.